Skip to Content

 Cut setting to use in Cricut Design Space

-As the Oracal 751 is thinner, we cannot use the same cut setting as the Oracal 651.
+As the Oracal 751 vinyl is thinner, we cannot use the same cut setting as the Oracal 651.
 I used the “Outdoor Premium Vinyl” setting in Design Space, but I always suggest doing a test cut to confirm that the chosen setting is adequate.

 Materials and tools required

-See all the installation details
+See the installation of the boat decal

 So, are you willing to try it too?